heekim1/parent-pom/README.md

   1. branch out one of the tools so it depends on the same version of R (ref Handling multiple builds of the same version); OR
   2. only put the language dependency (like R, java) on the top level ctdna-* projects.

-# Handling versions

-Each git repo has it own version, following the version of the tools itself.  e.g. [Picard (Bfx)](http://ghe-rss.roche.com/SW-package-management/picard) is building the 2.9.0 version of Picard, thus, it's version is also 2.9.0.
-Please make sure the version in the ```pom.xml``` matches those in ```src/deb/DEBIAN/control.gsp``` & ```src/src-deb/DEBIAN/control.gsp```.

-When multiple versions of the tool is needed (possibly by various workflow, e.g. ctDNAv1 & ctDNAv2 requires different version of Picard, create a ```Release``` and ```Tag``` for the corresponding code on github enterprise.
-If changes are needed after a release, and ```master``` branch already moved on to a different version, branch out from the tag, delete release & tag and recreate release & tag from the new branch.

 # Handling multiple builds of the same version